Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-What Are The Warning Signs For Porn Addiction?
+What Are The Signs Of Porn Addiction?

 While porn addiction is a behavioral addiction according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), porn addiction symptoms are similar to substance use disorders (SUDs).
 Viewing pornography doesn’t automatically mean that porn addiction is present.
 However, excessive porn viewing can lead to dependence and addiction.